yell0w4x/irisai-hiring-assignment/README.md

 /mp/profiles/overview/
 ```

-Workers logs will be available in `src/.log` folder.
+Worker logs will be available in `src/.log` folder.

 Assignment has this stanza.